FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 (for notes about .NET 5+ in the code, search it for "@NET5")

+We've fixed the hook problem described below now, so that's no longer preventing us from switching to .NET 5+.

+The reason we don't use it now is because .NET 5+ WinForms apps have a cold startup time of like 5 seconds, whereas on Framework cold starts are near-instant.
+This is an unacceptable user experience that will make you want to put your fist through your screen every time you start the app and then have to wait an eternity even just for the splash screen to be able to show up (which also makes the splash screen into a joke, because the whole point of a splash screen is to come up FAST when the app itself can't).

+It's true that once running, the .NET version is faster, but it's not something you'll probably notice much if at all, but what you definitely will notice is an eight billion year startup time, so that's why I haven't switched yet.
+Native AOT may fix this (don't know for sure), but WinForms doesn't support Native AOT yet at the time of this writing, so that's moot.

-We're prevented from moving to modern .NET for one seemingly tiny yet showstopping reason: the GetSysColor hook.
+~~We're prevented from moving to modern .NET for one seemingly tiny yet showstopping reason: the GetSysColor hook.~~

-For dark mode, certain parts of the UI can only be themed by using "hooks", which is to say overriding certain Windows theme- or color-related functions and redirecting them to our own, where we hand it back custom colors.
-We use four:
+~~For dark mode, certain parts of the UI can only be themed by using "hooks", which is to say overriding certain Windows theme- or color-related functions and redirecting them to our own, where we hand it back custom colors.
+We use four:~~

-- GetSysColor
-- GetSysColorBrush
-- DrawThemeBackground
-- GetThemeColor
+~~- GetSysColor~~
+~~- GetSysColorBrush~~
+~~- DrawThemeBackground~~
+~~- GetThemeColor~~

-On Framework, all four work fine.
+~~On Framework, all four work fine.
 On modern .NET, the last three work fine, but GetSysColor crashes with an ExecutionEngineException when it returns.
-I've tried everything under the sun, but it stubbornly refuses to work.
+I've tried everything under the sun, but it stubbornly refuses to work.~~

-Update 2022-11-09: GetSysColor fails because the new runtimes have the SuppressGCTransition attribute on it.
-So... that's the end of the line for that.
+~~Update 2022-11-09: GetSysColor fails because the new runtimes have the SuppressGCTransition attribute on it.
+So... that's the end of the line for that.~~

-GetSysColor is reponsible for the following:
+~~GetSysColor is reponsible for the following:~~

-- TextBox (and RichTextBox) selection color
+~~- TextBox (and RichTextBox) selection color~~
-- DateTimePicker
+~~- DateTimePicker~~
-- RichTextBox default text color
+~~- RichTextBox default text color~~

-If you simply turned off the GetSysColor hook, then DateTimePickers would appear light themed; selected text would be the default medium blue rather than our custom light blue; and RTF readmes would often have large swaths of their text black instead of light grey (this all in dark mode; light mode would look fine).
+~~If you simply turned off the GetSysColor hook, then DateTimePickers would appear light themed; selected text would be the default medium blue rather than our custom light blue; and RTF readmes would often have large swaths of their text black instead of light grey (this all in dark mode; light mode would look fine).~~

 If we were feeling spicy, we could try to port AngelLoader to WinUI 3 or MAUI or whatever.
 I've tried but constantly run into obstacles that eventually disappear in version updates but then some other one comes up.
 Currently, the obstacle is that MAUI apps run fine within Visual Studio, but fail to run whatsoever OUTSIDE of Visual Studio.
 The WinUI 3 RichTextBox seems good and fast but we'd have to parse and convert embedded .wmf images to .png and then insert them back into the stream, cause it won't display .wmf images at all.